aaskorohodov/mi_band_9_pro_pip_girl_fallout_watchface/README.md

 Each color has 2 watchface files:

 1. Static VaultGirl + Animation decently dressed
-2. Animation with a neckline + Animation pants + suspenders
+2. Animation with a neckline + Animation suspenders

 This is due to a heavy files, Mi Band can not handle too many animations.
 You can select desired animation style with watchface settings, and you can install all of them!